RhysAM/barnes-hut/README.md

 Barnes-Hut Approximation
 ------------------------
 The Barnes-Hut Approximation seeks to cut down computation by grouping very distant masses together into one larger mass.
 The first step is to divide up the `n` bodies into a quadtree (for 2D simulations) to group together nearby masses.
-Then, for each body in the tree, we calculate the contribution of other bodies in the same way as the na¨ıve algorithm.
+Then, for each body in the tree, we calculate the contribution of other bodies in the same way as the naive algorithm.
 However, if a group of bodies is sufficiently far away, we aggregate them and use their combined mass and center of gravity for our computation.
 By leveraging this approximation, the algorithm’s time complexity improves to `O(n log n)`.
 Whether a region is